DominicNgoetjana/ASD-Notes/ASD04.md

 # Bare Requirements
 ## Agile Requirements are Barely Sufficient
 * Capture requirements at a high level and on a piecemeal basis
-    * Just in time for reach feature to be developed
+    * Just in time for each feature to be developed
     * Barely sufficient
         * The minimum to enable development and testing
             * Minimise the time spent on anything not part of product